UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mihai.pasaroiu/index.md

 # Music Player
-This project is a compact music player built with a Raspberry Pi Pico W, using Rust for development.
-It retrieves songs from a microSD card and outputs them to a speaker.
+Compact music player with microSD input, outputting to a speaker, featuring controls for play, pause, skip, and volume.

 :::info